genial-framework/Cryptography/README.md

 ### Genial/Cryptography

 -------
-This dependent provides cryptographic tools to securely hash passwords, encrypt sensitive data using the common algorithms such as TripleDES, RSA, Twofish, and many more.
+This dependent provides cryptographic tools to securely hash passwords, encrypt sensitive data using the common algorithms such as RSA, Blowfish, Twofish, and many more.
 This dependent only supports PHP 7 or higher so if you are using PHP 5.* please consider upgrading to the latest stable version of php which is PHP 7.2.0.
 This dependent is open to anybody that wants to contribute <https://github.com/Genial-Framework/Cryptography/blob/master/CONTRIBUTING.md>.

 ### Installation